pagreene/doyen/ingestion_pipeline/README.md

 ### Fill ElasticSearch

-Fill out the `config.ini` file in this directory, in particular updating the password and the location of the certificate file.
+Fill out the `config.ini` file in `~/.doyen/config.ini`, in particular updating the password and the location of the certificate file.
+We recommend placing the certificate in the same directory as the config file, though be sure to give the absolute path in the config file.

 We recommend that you set up a python virtual environment, as shown [here](https://docs.python.org/3/tutorial/venv.html), or by your preferred method.
 To install the package, run the following command in this directory: